wallacesintra/hutsy-projects/Database/Database.md

 # SQLite
 it is lightweight C library for relational database management with SQL.

-Int - INTEGER \n
+Int - INTEGER
-String - VARCHAR or TEXT\n
+String - VARCHAR or TEXT
-Boolean - BOOLEAN\n
+Boolean - BOOLEAN
-Float, Double - REAL\n
+Float, Double - REAL